andylou0102/component-library/README.md

 # Component Library
-- Setting global component, using it as multi-repo
+- Setting global component base on ant-design-vue, using it as multi-repo

 ## Requirements
 - NodeJS: v16.13.2